agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 <hr>

-With these assumptions in mind, we can now make recommendations for how to set up and deploy interactive HTML documentation.
+With these assumptions in mind, we can now make recommendations for setting up and deploying interactive HTML documentation.

 ### Recommendations